SVQ Youth Work SCQF Level 6

 What is special about this course?

-The SVQ in Youth Work at level 2 is a requirement of the Scottish Social Services Council for people who are employed in the youth work field in support worker roles.
-The target audience for the SVQ in Youth Work are people who are support workers in all services for young people.
+The SVQ in Youth Work at SCQF Level 6 is a requirement of the Scottish Social Services Council for people who are employed in the youth work field in support worker roles.
+The target audience for the SVQ in Youth Work is people who are support workers in all services for young people.